 With the election advancing upon us — and all the passions which it seems to be arousing — it is necessary to remind ourselves of a number of Biblical truths which God’s people should fix firmly in our hearts.

 Politics are human, not divine.

 During the Mosaic system, the opposite was true, for God, through prophetic revelation, instructed Israel’s civil authorities to structure their government in a certain way, as well as to ratify legislation and rule in a manner he alone prescribed (Deut.
 17.14-20).
 National Israel was God’s throne, not any earthly king’s (cf. 1 Chron.
 29.23).

 But his kingdom is no longer “of this world” (Jn.
 18.36).
 Certainly, as creator, the Lord still maintains providential control over the nations, using them in his own time and way (cf. Rm.
 13.1ff; and see below).

-Yet, as to the configuration of the carnal government (i.e., how it is structured), and as to the specific laws they ratify, the New Testament is decidedly silent.
+Yet, as to the configuration of carnal governments (i.e., how they are structured), and as to the specific laws they ratify, the New Testament is decidedly silent.

 Should the carnal government operate democratically or autocratically?
 Must society establish an oligarchy, a republic, or resurrect medieval feudalism?